-Source Global Research is a leading provider of information about the market for professional services.
-Set up in 2007, Source serves the professional services industry with expert analysis, research, and reporting.
+Source Global Research is a leading provider of information about the market for management consulting.
+Set up in 2007 with offices in London and Dubai, Source serves both consulting firms and their clients with expert analysis, research, and reporting.
 We draw not only on our extensive in-house experience but also on the breadth of our relationships with both suppliers and buyers.
-All of our work is underpinned by our core values of intelligence, integrity, efficiency, and transparency
+All of our work is underpinned by our core values of intelligence, integrity, efficiency, and transparency.